-As required under section 106 of the National Historic Preservation Act of 1966, an area of potential effects must be established to determine and define the "geographic area or areas within which an undertaking may directly or indirectly cause alterations to the character or use of historic properties, if such properties exist and is influenced by the scale and nature of an undertaking.
+As required under Section 106 of the National Historic Preservation Act of 1966, an area of potential effects must be established to determine and define the "geographic area or areas within which an undertaking may directly or indirectly cause alterations to the character or use of historic properties, if such properties exist and is influenced by the scale and nature of an undertaking.
 It encompasses both those areas where proposed actions might occur that would directly impact cultural resources, as well as adjacent areas that contain resources that might be indirectly affected" (36 CFR 800.16(d)).

-To assess the effects of this undertaking on all historic resources that might be affected, the area of potential effects includes the entire Muir Woods Historic District.
-The areas that the project could directly affect are the monument entrance area, existing parking areas, the Conlon Lot, and the historic Superintendent's Residence and adjacent utility area.
+To assess the effects of this undertaking on all historic resources that might be affected, the area of potential effects includes the entire Muir Woods Historic District, including a short segment of the Dipsea Trail.
+The areas that the project could directly affect are the monument entrance area, existing parking areas, the Conlon Lot, and the historic Superintendent's Residence and adjacent and utility area adjacent to the Superintendent's Garage, Equipment Shed, and the non-historic storage shed.
 A detailed map of the area that is directly affected by the area of potential effects (APE), including known resources and areas of indirect impact, are indicated in Figures 8 and 9.